 There is an 8 day, 7 night programme with arrival and departures on Sundays.
 May to October is the real riding season where 4-6 hours of riding are the norm for a day.
 The cattle need to be moved on a regular, but not scheduled, basis in their high mountain pastures - please be aware that as this is a true working ranch cattle work cannot be guaranteed on any date.

-2017: Sunday arrival and departure.
-Weekly from 16 April to 17 September (FULLY BOOKED)
+2019: Sunday arrival and departure.
+Weekly from 14 April to 15 September

 |Riding days||Product item description||£|